Cannabis tax compliance: Planning for rescheduling

 - Our assumption is that any rescheduling will be solely on a prospective basis, except for the potential to apply to the beginning of the current tax year.

-- Rescheduling may require accounting method changes to be filed with the IRS, and method change tax planning strategies should be explored.
+- Rescheduling may require accounting method changes to be filed with the IRS, and tax planning strategies associated with these method changes should be explored.

 - Organizational structures commonly used within the cannabis industry in the past may no longer be advantageous and should be reviewed upon rescheduling.